fer77/FMA-email-campaign/README.md

   </a>
 </p>

-MJML is a markup language designed to reduce the pain of coding a responsive email.
+MJML is a markup language designed to reduce the pain of coding a responsive email.  [check it out](https://mjml.io/documentation/).

 Material design for email
 ===

+I used this as a style guide.

 [Google Material Design](https://material.io/)